daniel5151/blog/content/post/emoji-shortcodes.md

 there's plenty of room for improvement.

-Not to spoil the ending, but by using the host of optimizations and data layout/representation tricks outlined in the next couple sections, that 100kb of number ends up shrinking down to a measly **\~20kb!**
+Not to spoil the ending, but by using the host of optimizations and data layout/representation tricks outlined in the next couple sections, that 100kb number ends up shrinking down to a measly **\~20kb!**

 ### Trick 1 - Storing hashes of 🔑 keys 🔑 instead of the keys themselves